beAWARE-project/social-media-analysis/README.md

 # social-media-analysis
-A crawler that collects tweets and pushes the relevant ones to the bus.
+A crawler that collects simulated tweets and sends the relevant ones to the text analysis component.
-(Current version: sends a dummy message to BUS)